cdvelop/tinystring/docs/betterment/ISSUE_STRING_BUILDER.md

 ## Overview

-This document outlines the integration of a high-performance string builder API into TinyString's existing `Conv` structure, along with the creation of a new `Translate` (Translate) function to optimize memory usage in high-demand processes.
+This document outlines the integration of a high-performance string builder API into fmt's existing `Conv` structure, along with the creation of a new `Translate` (Translate) function to optimize memory usage in high-demand processes.

 ## Problem Statement

-Current memory hotspots identified in TinyString:
+Current memory hotspots identified in fmt:
 - **Error message construction** (`Err` function) with dictionary translations
 - **Format operations** (`Fmt` function) with multiple concatenations
 - **String transformation chains** (ToLower, CamelCase, etc.)